yegor256/blog/static/talks.md

     the changes Java introduced over the last years, since its version 1.6, and find out which of them are making the language better or worse.

-  * **Reversive Decentralized Deployment: Zold Cryptocurrency Example**.
-    A traditional deployment scenario includes a central point of control, which sends updates to server nodes.
-In our Zold cryptocurrency project we were forced to create a different and reversive deployment model, where distributed and anonymous servers pull updates from an open public repository and restart themselves.
-The biggest problems we had to solve were related to error tracking and resolving of exceptional situations.
-In the presentation I will demonstrate how it works and we will deploy a new version right on the stage.
+  * **Decentralized Architectures: Blockchain and Beyond**.
+    We've been building software/hardware systems in a centralized manner for decades, no matter whether they were mainframes with thin clients, clients+server, or web 2.0 --- there was always a central place of data storage and execution control.
+However, time changes and the new uprising trend is all about systems with no central point of control.
+Blockchain was the first solution, which most programmers still don't understand.
+    There will be many more solutions in the future, which some of us are yet to design and build.

   * **Weak Management Needs Pay Equality**.
     The average salary of American workers is growing 1% every year, while the pay gap between similar jobs is decreasing.
 What do I think about this trend?
 Does it sound like people are getting more every year and it's good?
 Not at all.
-This trend is completely against what a good management should fighting for: unequal pay for unequal contribution.
+This trend is completely against what a good management should be fighting for: unequal pay for unequal contribution.
 A strong manager wants to work with free people, who get what they deserve because of their work, not because of their place in the company.
 Meritocracy is yet another name